0x80/firestore-facade/packages/facade/README.md

 };
 ```

 Subcollections are defined under `sub`.
-Currently one level of nesting is
+Currently, one level of nesting is
 supported.

 In this example the collection names in Firestore are snake-cased, but if your
 names are camel-cased the key names should mirror that.

-The empty objects are only there to make the types available at runtime.
+The empty objects are only there to connect the types to runtime data so that
+they can be consumed by the facade factory function.

 > @TODO explain in more detail.